 This type most commonly results from the following:

-Disorders that affect GI function: These disorders can interfere with digestion (eg, pancreatic insufficiency), absorption (eg, enteritis, enteropathy), or lymphatic transport of nutrients (eg, retroperitoneal fibrosis, Milroy disease).
+Disorders that affect gastrointestinal function: These disorders can interfere with digestion (eg, pancreatic insufficiency), absorption (eg, enteritis, enteropathy), or lymphatic transport of nutrients (eg, retroperitoneal fibrosis, Milroy disease).

 Wasting of fat and muscle is common in all forms of PEU.
-In adult volunteers who fasted for 30 to 40 days, weight loss was marked (25% of initial weight).
-If starvation is more prolonged, weight loss may reach 50% in adults and possibly more in children.
+If starvation is prolonged, weight loss may reach 50% in adults and possibly more in children.

-In adults, cachexia is most obvious in areas where prominent fat depots normally exist.
+In adults, cachexia is most obvious in areas where prominent fat depots normally exist (eg, ribs, hips, facial bones, spine).
 Muscles shrink and bones protrude.
 The skin becomes thin, dry, inelastic, pale, and cold.
 The hair is dry and falls out easily, becoming sparse.
 Wound healing is impaired.
-In elderly patients, risk of hip fractures and pressure (decubitus) ulcers increases.
+In older patients, risk of hip fractures and pressure (decubitus) ulcers increases.

-With acute or chronic severe PEU, heart size and cardiac output decrease; pulse slows and BP falls.
+With acute or chronic severe PEU, heart size and cardiac output decrease; pulse slows and blood pressure falls.
 Respiratory rate and vital capacity decrease.
 Body temperature falls, sometimes contributing to death.
 Edema, anemia, jaundice, and petechiae can develop.
 Liver, kidney, or heart failure may occur.

 Marasmus in infants causes hunger, weight loss, growth retardation, and wasting of subcutaneous fat and muscle.
 Ribs and facial bones appear prominent.
 Loose, thin skin hangs in folds.

 Kwashiorkor is characterized by peripheral and periorbital edema due to the decrease in serum albumin.
-The abdomen protrudes because abdominal muscles are weakened, the intestine is distended, the liver enlarges, and ascites is present.
+The abdomen protrudes because abdominal muscles are weakened, the intestine is distended, the liver enlarges, and ascites Ascites Ascites is free fluid in the peritoneal cavity.
+The most common cause is portal hypertension.
+Symptoms usually result from abdominal distention.
+Diagnosis is based on physical examination and... read more is present.
 The skin is dry, thin, and wrinkled; it can become hyperpigmented and fissured and later hypopigmented, friable, and atrophic.
 Skin in different areas of the body may be affected at different times.
 The hair can become thin, reddish brown, or gray.
 Scalp hair falls out easily, eventually becoming sparse, but eyelash hair may grow excessively.
 Alternating episodes of undernutrition and adequate nutrition may cause the hair to have a dramatic “striped flag” appearance.
 Affected children may be apathetic but become irritable when held.

-Total starvation is fatal in 8 to 12 wk.
+Total starvation is fatal in 8 to 12 weeks.
 Thus, certain symptoms of PEU do not have time to develop.

 Physical examination may include measurement of height and weight, inspection of body fat distribution, and anthropometric measurements of lean body mass.
 Body mass index (BMI = weight[kg]/height[m]2) is calculated to determine severity.
 Findings can usually confirm the diagnosis.

 Laboratory tests are required if dietary history does not clearly indicate inadequate caloric intake.
-Measurement of serum albumin, total lymphocyte count, CD4+ T lymphocytes, transferrin, and response to skin antigens may help determine the severity of PEU (see Table: Values Commonly Used to Grade the Severity of Protein-Energy Undernutrition) or confirm the diagnosis in borderline cases.
+Measurement of serum albumin, total lymphocyte count, CD4+ T lymphocytes, transferrin, and response to skin antigens may help determine the severity of PEU (see table ) or confirm the diagnosis in borderline cases.
 Many other test results may be abnormal: eg, decreased levels of hormones, vitamins, lipids, cholesterol, prealbumin, insulin-like growth factor-1, fibronectin, and retinol-binding protein.
-Urinary creatine and methylhistidine levels can be used to gauge the degree of muscle wasting.
+Urinary creatinine and methylhistidine levels can be used to gauge the degree of muscle wasting.
 Because protein catabolism slows, urinary urea level also decreases.
 These findings rarely affect treatment.

 Laboratory tests are required to identify causes of suspected secondary PEU.
-C-reactive protein or soluble interleukin-2 receptor should be measured when the cause of undernutrition is unclear; these measurements can help determine whether there is cytokine excess.
+C-reactive protein or soluble interleukin-2 receptor should be measured when the cause of undernutrition is unclear; these measurements can help determine whether there is cytokine excess (possibly suggesting otherwise occult inflammatory or wasting disorders such as infection, hyperthyroidism, AIDS Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection results from 1 of 2 similar retroviruses (HIV-1 and HIV-2) that destroy CD4+ lymphocytes and impair cell-mediated immunity, increasing risk of certain... read more , or cancer).
 Thyroid function tests may also be done.

 Other laboratory tests can detect associated abnormalities that may require treatment.
-Serum electrolytes, BUN, glucose, and possibly levels of calcium, magnesium, and phosphate should be measured.
+Serum electrolytes, blood urea nitrogen, glucose, and possibly levels of calcium, magnesium, and phosphate should be measured.
 Levels of blood glucose, electrolytes (especially potassium, occasionally sodium), phosphate, calcium, and magnesium are usually low.
-BUN is often low unless renal failure is present.
+Blood urea nitrogen is often low unless renal failure is present.
 Metabolic acidosis may be present.
-CBC is usually obtained; normocytic anemia (usually due to protein deficiency) or microcytic anemia (due to simultaneous iron deficiency) is usually present.
+Complete blood count is usually obtained; normocytic anemia (usually due to protein deficiency) or microcytic anemia (due to simultaneous iron deficiency) is usually present.

 Severe PEU or prolonged starvation requires treatment in a hospital with a controlled diet.
-The first priority is to correct fluid and electrolyte abnormalities and treat infections.
-(A recent study suggested that children may benefit from antibiotic prophylaxis.)
-The next priority is to supply macronutrients orally or, if necessary (eg, when swallowing is difficult), through a feeding tube, a nasogastric tube (usually), or a gastrostomy tube ( enteral nutrition).
-Parenteral nutrition is indicated if malabsorption is severe.
+The first priority is to correct fluid and electrolyte abnormalities Water and Sodium Balance Body fluid volume and electrolyte concentration are normally maintained within very narrow limits despite wide variations in dietary intake, metabolic activity, and environmental stresses.
+Homeostasis... read more and treat infections.
+A recent study suggested that children may benefit from antibiotic prophylaxis.
+The next priority is to supply macronutrients orally or, if necessary (eg, when swallowing is difficult), through a feeding tube, a nasogastric tube (usually), or a gastrostomy tube (enteral nutrition Enteral Tube Nutrition Enteral tube nutrition is indicated for patients who have a functioning gastrointestinal (GI) tract but cannot ingest enough nutrients orally because they are unable or unwilling to take oral... read more ).
+Parenteral nutrition Total Parenteral Nutrition (TPN) Parenteral nutrition is by definition given IV.
+Partial parenteral nutrition supplies only part of daily nutritional requirements, supplementing oral intake.
+Many hospitalized patients are given... read more is indicated if malabsorption Overview of Malabsorption Malabsorption is inadequate assimilation of dietary substances due to defects in digestion, absorption, or transport.
+Malabsorption can affect macronutrients (eg, proteins, carbohydrates, fats)... read more is severe.

-For children with diarrhea, feeding may be delayed 24 to 48 h to avoid making the diarrhea worse; during this interval, children require oral or IV rehydration.
+For children with diarrhea, feeding may be delayed 24 to 48 hours to avoid making the diarrhea worse; during this interval, children require oral or IV rehydration Oral Rehydration Oral fluid therapy is effective, safe, convenient, and inexpensive compared with IV therapy.
+Oral fluid therapy is recommended by the American Academy of Pediatrics and the World Health Organization... read more .
 Feedings are given often (6 to 12 times/day) but, to avoid overwhelming the limited intestinal absorptive capacity, are limited to small amounts (< 100 mL).
 During the first week, milk-based formulas with supplements added are usually given in progressively increasing amounts; after a week, the full amounts of 175 kcal/kg and 4 g of protein/kg can be given.
-Twice the RDA of micronutrients should be given, using commercial multivitamin supplements.
-After 4 wk, the formula can be replaced with whole milk plus cod liver oil and solid foods, including eggs, fruit, meats, and yeast.
+Twice the recommended daily allowance of micronutrients should be given, using commercial multivitamin supplements.
+After 4 weeks, the formula can be replaced with whole milk plus cod liver oil and solid foods, including eggs, fruit, and meats.

 Energy distribution among macronutrients should be about 16% protein, 50% fat, and 34% carbohydrate.
 An example is a combination of powdered cow’s skimmed milk (110 g), sucrose (100 g), vegetable oil (70 g), and water (900 mL).
 Many other formulas (eg, whole [full-fat] fresh milk plus corn oil and maltodextrin) can be used.
 Milk powders used in formulas are diluted with water.